 Keith Corbett, my WW friend who hails from Toronto, let slip that he missed the Nanaimo Bars that his college roommate used to make (they would pair them with brandy).
 I once visited Nanaimo, a ski resort outside of Vancouver, but that’s really irrelevant to these bars.
-Keith offered to send me his roommate’s recipe, and once he did I headed off to Pinterest to find out more.
+Keith offered to send me his roommate’s recipe, and once he did I headed off to find out more.

-I did find this note in the comments section of the recipe: "Regarding the Coconut: Crisped rice would be an okay substitution, but I don't think it could be called a Nanaimo bar then, the coconut is a pretty integral flavour in them!
+I did find this note in the comments section of the base recipe: "Regarding the Coconut: Crisped rice would be an okay substitution, but I don't think it could be called a Nanaimo bar then, the coconut is a pretty integral flavour in them!
 But it would be tasty I'm sure!
 To make them coconut free though, I might be more inclined to just increase the graham crumbs, then the texture would still be the same, although the flavour would be different."

 I guess I’m not the only one who’s thought about leaving out the coconut.
 Hopefully Canada will just collectively shake their heads at us, sigh deeply, and move on.